The Truth About The Unicorn Facial Serum You've Seen All Over Instagram

 Whether it’s for over-the-top Halloween makeup #inspo or as a kind of social experiment, if you watch enough 15-second Instagram clips of beauty vloggers doing their thing, you’ll soon notice that the question of how the products actually work is secondary to how they look on camera.
 That’s easy for sparkle-packed shadows and luminous highlighters, which are always aesthetically pleasing, but it’s a lot harder to find skin care that has the same degree of visual appeal.

-Enter Farsali’s cult-favorite Unicorn Essence — or, as one Reddit user called it, “that sexy oil stuff.”
+Enter Farsali’s cult-favourite Unicorn Essence — or, as one Reddit user called it, “that sexy oil stuff.”

 Advertisement